Green-Sky/tomato/docs/README-migration.md

 It's also possible to apply a semantic patch to migrate more easily to SDL3: [SDL_migration.cocci](https://github.com/libsdl-org/SDL/blob/main/build-scripts/SDL_migration.cocci)

 SDL headers should now be included as `#include <SDL3/SDL.h>`.
 Typically that's the only header you'll need in your application unless you are using OpenGL or Vulkan functionality.
 We have provided a handy Python script [rename_headers.py](https://github.com/libsdl-org/SDL/blob/main/build-scripts/rename_headers.py) to rename SDL2 headers to their SDL3 counterparts:
 ```sh
 rename_headers.py source_code_path
 ```

-The file with your main() function should also include <SDL3/SDL_main.h>, see below in the SDL_main.h section.

 CMake users should use this snippet to include SDL support in their project:
 ```